First, Let us know about Uttrakhand

 Jageshwar Dham is dedicated to Lord Shiva, and it is also known as one of the Jyotrilinga.

-Yamunotri temple is dedicated to Goddess Yamuna, who is the daughter of deity Sun and sister of Yama (Yamraj).
+Yamunotri temple is dedicated to Goddess Yamuna (Daughter of Sun and sister of Yamraj).